Database A to Z

 Annals of American History (Britannica): Annals of American History contains primary documents in American history, including historical accounts, speeches, memoirs, poems, editorials, landmark court decisions, video and audio clips, and cultural criticism.

 Art and Humanities through the Eras (Gale Virtual Reference Library): Profiling milestones and movements in the arts, literature, music and religion from a specific period, each volume in this set helps researchers understand the various disciplines of the humanities in relation to each other, as well as to history and culture.

 Beacham's Guide to the Endangered Species of North America (Gale Virtual Reference): Presents extensive data on the habitats and ecosystems of more than 1,200 species identified as endangered or threatened by the U.S. Fish and Wildlife service.

-Bloom's Literary Reference Online: Access the scholarly content of the Facts on File’s print literature collection, hundreds of Harold Bloom’s essays examining the lives and works of great writers throughout history and the world, and thousands of critical articles published by noted scholars.
+Bloom's Literature: Access the scholarly content of the Facts on File’s print literature collection, hundreds of Harold Bloom’s essays examining the lives and works of great writers throughout history and the world, and thousands of critical articles published by noted scholars.

 British Writers (Gale Virtual Reference Library): Contains biographical and critical essays on the work of important British Writers.
 Earlier volumes in this series can be found in the library's reference collection.

 Business Source Premier (EBSCO): Business Source Premier is the industry’s most used business research database, providing full text for more than 2,300 journals, company profiles, and industry information and news.
 Provided by the State of Wisconsin's Badgerlink project.
 Off campus link